 Plant a Row Garden Kit Includes:

-- Record Sheet
+- Planting Guide & Record Sheet

 Plant a Row Resources

-Best Vegetables to Donate
+Best Vegetable to Donate

 Our friends at Iowa State University Extension have created a great resource for the best types of vegetables to grow and donate.
 They include tips on how to grow and how to prepare for donation: Top 13 Vegetables to Donate